-Luckily, with this QuickBooks Online review, we’re here to help you determine just that.
-In this QuickBooks Online review, we’ll explore the breadth of the QuickBooks Online service, discussing plans, features, add-ons, and pricing.
+QuickBooks Online is one of the most well-known business accounting solutions on the market.
+However, QuickBooks Online may not be the best solution for every small business.
+With this QuickBooks Online review, we’ll explore the breadth of the QuickBooks Online service, plans, features, add-ons and pricing.
 We’ll also break down the pros and cons of QuickBooks Online, as well as offer top accounting software alternatives.

 QuickBooks Online is a cloud-based accounting software designed to help small business owners manage their bookkeeping and accounting.
 With QuickBooks Online, you can access your accounting platform wherever you have internet access (making this software different than the traditional QuickBooks Desktop), as well as on your mobile device.
 You can use QuickBooks Online in the full range of web browsers, as well as through the downloadable QuickBooks Mac or Windows app.

-As we mentioned, QuickBooks Online offers four different subscription plans for their accounting software.
-The plan that you choose will dictate the particular features that are included in your QuickBooks platform.
+QuickBooks Online offers four subscription plans: Simple Start, Essentials, Plus, and Advanced.
+The plan you choose dictates the features included in your QuickBooks platform.